Arrow-air/website/docs/documentation/contracts/guides/vesting.md

 Vesting contracts have the ability to be cancelled by the Arrow multisig, in cases of erroneous token distributions or if specific contributors become inactive.

-Upon cancellation, any vested tokens will be distributed to the contributor, with any remaining unvested tokens returned to the Arrow multisig.
+Upon cancellation, any vested tokens will be distributed to the contributor, with any remaining un-vested tokens returned to the Arrow multisig.

 In order to cancel an existing vesting contract: